.: THE TESTIMONY OF KEVIN – An Ex-Jehovah’s Witness Delivered from Homosexuality

 At a young age, Kevin knew he was different from other boys.
 When his mother called him a “BEAST” and tried to kill him, his feelings of rejection were confirmed.
 “Where are these homosexual feelings coming from?
 Was I born this way?”
 Kevin wondered.
 Seeking help from a Jehovah’s Witness elder, he was given a Watchtower book to read to fix his feelings, but nothing worked!
 After 15 years of gay relationships with over 100 men, Kevin cried out to God for deliverance and experienced the supernatural, life-transforming power of Jesus Christ’s forgiveness that healed him from homosexuality and freed him from the deception of Jehovah’s Witness ideology.

 I was born in Connecticut as the youngest of four children in 1955 when gas was still $.39 per gallon.
 At this time in culture, people didn’t talk about homosexual feelings.
 It was taboo to even insinuate such things.
 When the word “gay” was used, people would not think of homosexuality.
-Instead, they would think of being “happy” or a having “joyful” time, like a festival.
+Instead, they would think of being “happy” or having a “joyful” time, like a festival.
 So, people wouldn’t say, “he’s queer” or “he’s different.”
-If someone used the term “queer,” it made you feel that you were really a FREAK of nature.
-And you were totally ostracized from society.
+If someone used the term “queer,” it made you feel that you were really a FREAK of nature, and you were totally ostracized from society.
 So, to be sensitive, people would just say, “He’s one of THOSE.”

 My mother did not know how to show affection.
 Never once did she cuddle, hug me or tell me that she loved me.
 My first recollection of her is a statement in which she told me: